Engage school stakeholders and gain buy-in

 Schools can incorporate "nudges" into their morning routine to increase breakfast participation.
 Nudges are subtle acts of positive reinforcement that try to influence a student’s behavior, such as having school staff ask students if they’ve had breakfast that morning.
 Our Breakfast Nudges guide provides helpful tips about how to increase breakfast participation by using positive reinforcement and indirect suggestions to influence students to eat school breakfast.

-Raise Awareness Among Parents and Students
+Raise Awareness Among Parents

 Open your afterschool meals program to the school campus